-We all want to grow our business and maximize our earnings but often times, we see both small businesses and medium size businesses missing small changes in their account structure that could add thousands to their bottom line every year.
+We all want to grow our business and maximize our earnings but oftentimes, we see both small businesses and medium-sized businesses missing small changes in their account structure that could add thousands to their bottom line every year.
 Moreover, a financial industry fascination with complex account structures and fee schedules creates more uncertainty and misplacement when onboarding new customers.

 “Complexity is the enemy of execution.”
 Tony Robbins

 We are commonly attracted to the complex but it also traps us from the efficiency of a simple structure.
 We’ve outlined three moves your business can make today to maximize your returns in your business checking.

 1. Convert into a business checking account that pays interest

 Your business may be better set for a business checking account that pays interest.
 In 2011, there was a regulation change that allows banks to pay interest on business checking accounts.
 Prior to the change, business checking accounts earned “earnings credits” which allowed for the reduction in fees but no earnings.
 This was a major shift and helps many businesses that keep great balances but don’t have tons of activity.
 Let’s review an example of an account with 153 items clearing and a $175,821 average balance:

 *This grid is for example purposes only.
 More information can be found on our Business Accounts page or please talk to a banker today to get specific details, discuss your individual business’s needs, and for a comparison on your accounts.

 As you can see from the comparison, moving into an Admiral Checking account, business checking with interest, would have increased monthly earnings by $37.33 vs a traditional Business Plus account.